-Like other curassows, the Northern Helmeted curassow tends to be monogamous but egg incubation is done by the female alone.
-Normally, two large, thick-shelled eggs are laid and incubation is approximately 29-32 days.
-The chicks, like other curassow young, are able to move about as soon as they dry off from hatching.
+Like other curassows, the Northern Helmeted curassow tends to be monogamous, but egg incubation is done by the female alone.
+Normally, two large, thick-shelled eggs are laid, and incubation is approximately 29-32 days.
+Like other curassow young, the chicks can move about as soon as they dry off from hatching.
 There is evidence that the male of the pair may help to raise the chicks once they are hatched.